rodmarialvas/Capstone-Rodolfo/README.md

 2. **Selecting the data and creating final dataframe.**

-Once I was able to clean all the data and collect all the information from the top 5 leagues, I've realized that the last 3 seasons were the ones were the data looked accurate and complete.
+Once I was able to clean all the data and collect all the information from the top 5 leagues, I've realized that the last 3 seasons were the ones where the data was accurate and complete.
 I've then decided I would be using just these seasons for the purpose of this project.

 ### **Capstone, Part 3: EDA + Preliminary Analysis**